cecileung1208/Hawaii-Climate-Analysis/README.md

 1) Line Graph - Plot the Precipitation vs Dates for 1 Year
 2) Summary Table - Total number of Observations for each Station
 3) Histogram - Frequency Hawaii's Temperature Range from the Most Active Station
-4) Climate Application -  Using Flask to create api routes to return JSON data for the following:
+4) Climate Flask Application -  Create api routes to return JSON data for the following:
     * Precipitation from the previous year
     * Stations from the datasets
     * Temperature of Observations (TOBS) from the previous year
     * Temperature Statistics for Start Date with the minimum temperature, the average temperature, and the max temperature for a given start date of your choice from the               database.
     * Temperature Statistics for Start Date and End Date with the minimum temperature, the average temperature, and the max temperature for a given start date and end date of         your choice from the database.
 5) Hypothesis Testing of Climate Analysis
-6) Bar Graph showing the average, minimum, nad maximum temperature from chosen vacation dates
+6) Bar Graph showing the average, minimum, and maximum temperature from chosen vacation dates
 7) Calculating the total precipitation for all available stations from chosen vacation dates
 8) Stacked line graph of the daily normals from chosen vacation dates